owncloud/docs-ui/README.md

 If git is not installed, download and install the [git package][link-git-package] for your system.

-### Node 8
+### Node

-Next, make sure that you have Node 8 installed.
+Next, make sure that you have Node installed.

 ```
 node --version
 ```

 If this command fails with an error, you don't have Node installed.
-If the command doesn't report a Node 8 version (e.g., v8.9.4), you don't have a suitable version of Node installed.
 While you can install Node from the official packages, we strongly recommend that you use [NVM][link-nvm] (Node Version Manager) to install and manage Node.

 Follow the [NVM installation instructions][link-nvm-installation-instructions] to set up NVM on your machine.
-Once you've installed NVM, open a new terminal and install Node 8 using the following command:
+Once you've installed NVM, open a new terminal and install Node using the following command:

 ```
-nvm install 8
+nvm install
 ```

 You can switch to this version of Node at any time using the following command:

 ```
-nvm use 8
+nvm use 10
 ```

-To make Node 8 the default in new terminals, type:
+To make Node 10 the default in new terminals, type:

 ```
-nvm alias default 8
+nvm alias default 10
 ```

-Now that you have Node 8 installed, you can proceed with installing the Gulp CLI and Yarn.
+Now that you have Node installed, you can proceed with installing the Gulp CLI and Yarn.

 ### Gulp CLI